Krakow is Poland’s student city and it is one of the biggest tourist destinations in the country.

 1. Visit the District of Kazimierz

 South of the center of town is the former Jewish ghetto.
 It was forgotten for many years but now is the center of a vibrant artist and student population.
-You can vist the Jewish cemetery or go on a free walking tours of the neighborhood.
-While it’s a great place for a bite to eat, the real flavor of Kazimierz comes alive at night — check out the 4zl/8zl vodka bar or Alchemia around Plac Nowy for a guaranteed good time.
+You can visit the Jewish cemetery or go on a free walking tour of the neighborhood.
+While it’s a great place for a bite to eat, the real flavor of Kazimierz comes alive at night — check out the 4zl/8zl vodka bars or Alchemia around Plac Nowy for a guaranteed good time.